Comparisons between the NFL and NCAA football

 The National Football League (NFL) and the National Collegiate Athletic Association (NCAA) are respectively the most popular professional and amateur football organizations in the United States.
 The National Football League was founded in 1920 and has since become the largest and most popular sport in the United States.
-The NFL has the highest average attendance of any sporting league in the world, with an average attendance of 66,960 persons per game during the 2011 NFL season.
-While the NFL championship game, the Super Bowl, is a large sporting event in club sports it does not compare in popularity to cricket and international football (soccer), which both have billions of spectators.
+The NFL has the highest average attendance of any sporting league in the world, with an average attendance of 66,960 people per game during the 2011 NFL season.
 It is played between the champions of the National Football Conference (NFC) and the American Football Conference (AFC), and its winner is awarded the Vince Lombardi Trophy.

 Collegiate football ranks third in overall popularity in the United States, behind baseball and pro football.
 The NCAA, the largest collegiate organization, is divided into three Divisions: Division I, Division II and Division III.
 Division I football is further divided into two subdivisions: the Football Bowl Subdivision (FBS) and the Football Championship Subdivision (FCS).
 The FBS subdivision is divided even further, in effect though not formally, into the Power Five and the Group of five.
 The champions of Division I-FCS, Division II and Division III are determined through playoff systems, and the Division I-FBS champion was determined through the Bowl Championship Series (BCS).
 Division I-FBS switched to a four-team playoff system in 2014.

 Major rule differences

-Some of the major rule differences between NFL and college football include: